nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/customizing-with-studio-and-view-designer.md

 1. Open Chrome or Firefox and navigate to [http://localhost:8080/nuxeo](http://localhost:8080/nuxeo).

 2. Follow the steps in Nuxeo Platform Wizard to complete the installation.

+3. Use your **Nuxeo Online Services** credentials to register your instance.
+If you don't have a **NOS** account yet, you can sign up for your 30-day free trial through the wizard.

+4. Be sure to select the addons needed for this Tutorial:
+    *  DAM
+    *  JSF UI
+    *  WEB UI
-You don't need to register or select any more addons.
-The server will restart at the end.

-3. While you're waiting for your server to restart, install [Nuxeo Dev Tools]({{page version='' space='nxdoc' page='nuxeo-dev-tools-extension'}}) for Chrome or Firefox.
+5. The server will restart at the end.
+While you're waiting for your server to restart, install [Nuxeo Dev Tools]({{page version='' space='nxdoc' page='nuxeo-dev-tools-extension'}}) for Chrome or Firefox.

 ### Template